keystonejs/keystone/demo-projects/todo/README.md

 ## Running the Project.

-To run this demo project, all you need to do is run `npm install` within the project folder to install all required packages, then run `npm start` to begin running Keystone.
+To run this demo project, all you need to do is run `bolt` within the Keystone project root to install all required packages, then run `bolt start todo` to begin running Keystone.

 Once running, the Keystone Admin UI is reachable from `localhost:3000/admin`.
 To see an example React app using Keystone's GraphQl APIs, head to `localhost:3000`.